Genre: Drama, Mystery | Country: South Korea | 2018 | 148 min

 Ah-In Yoo has an impressive career behind him, not only as an actor but also as a creative director.
 He’s known for Yungnyong-i Nareusya (a series), Sado and Veteran – Above The Law.
 Ah-In Yoo never let his character Jongsu show openly his shyness and fear of failure.
 Although it’s palpable for the other protagonists – especially by Ben, played astonishingly by Steven Yeun – it never bursts out in a dramatical way.
 That’s what makes Jongsu so unpredictable and more and more surprising toward the end of the film.

 Jong-seo Jeon (recent in the business) incarnates charismatically the mysterious and volatile Haemi.
-She’s not straightforward, which seems to strengthen Jongsu’s feeling for her, and on the contrary, leave Ben unmoved.
+She’s not straightforward, which seems to strengthen Jongsu’s feelings for her, and on the contrary, leave Ben unmoved.

 Steven Yeon, known for Okja, I Origins, and The Walking Dead, grasps perfectly his performance as a creepy Korean Gatsby (another literary reference that shows the background of the director).
 No one knows how Ben is making money and what his motives are, and that’s discernible on Yeon’s face right by his first appearance on screen.